Tucana the Toucan is home to the Small Magellanic Cloud

-Category: Space Hits: 3The claim to fame for Tucana the Toucan is that it’s in the same direction in the sky as where we see the Small Magellanic Cloud, a dwarf galaxy orbiting our Milky Way.
+Category: Space Hits: 4The claim to fame for Tucana the Toucan is that it’s in the same direction in the sky as where we see the Small Magellanic Cloud, a dwarf galaxy orbiting our Milky Way.
 It’s also home to another beautiful deep-sky object, visible to the unaided eye; the globular star cluster 47 Tucanae.

 The constellation Tucana the Toucan is visible year round from Earth’s Southern Hemisphere.
 That’s because it’s near the south celestial pole, the point in the sky around which all southern stars revolve.
 So those of us in the Northern Hemisphere would have to travel southward on Earth’s globe to see Tucana.
 And, once we got there, we’d find that the stars of this constellation aren’t particularly bright or remarkable.
 Yet many of us know Tucana by name.
 Why?